tlswg/sniencryption/draft-ietf-tls-sni-encryption.md

 In practice, this attack is well mitigated when the hidden service is accessed through a specialized application.
 The name of the fronting server can then be programmed in the code of the application.
-But the attack is much harder to mitigate when the hidden service has to be accessed through general purpose web browsers.
-The browsers will need a mechanism to obtain the fronting server indication in a secure way.
+But the attack is harder to mitigate when the hidden service has to be accessed through general purpose web browsers.

 There are several proposed solutions to this problem, such as creating a special form of certificate to codify the relation between fronting and hidden server, or obtaining the relation between hidden and fronting service through the DNS, possibly using DNSSEC to avoid spoofing.
+The experiment described in [@domfront] solved the issue by integrating with the Lantern Internet circumvention circumvention tool.

-We can observe that content distribution networks (CDNs) have a similar requirement.
+We can observe that CDNs have a similar requirement.
 They need to convince the client that "www.example.com" can be accessed through the seemingly unrelated "cdn-node-xyz.example.net".
 Most CDNs have deployed DNS-based solutions to this problem.
 However, the CDN often